Jackie Greenwood - Biography

 Bands

-Shortly after moving to Bristol, she formed her own group, Machuki which played a wide range of local venues and events including Bath Fringe Festival’s Walcot Nation Day & Bristol’s Easton Community Festival.
+On completion of degree studies and shortly after moving to Bristol, she formed her own group, Machuki which played a wide range of local venues and events including Bath Fringe Festival’s Walcot Nation Day & Bristol’s Easton Community Festival.

 Her next venture was the ‘Guapos’ combos which played numerous gigs throughout Bristol and the south west.